 Your data is secure and confidential

-PCP is a complex financial product made up of a deposit, borrowed amount, and a final balloon payment.
-Because of this complexity, many drivers may have grounds for a car finance claim if key details weren’t clearly explained.
+PCP is a more complex finance product than many drivers realise.
+It usually includes a deposit, monthly payments, and a final balloon payment.
+Because of that, some drivers may have grounds for a car finance claim if key details were not explained clearly.

 Hire Purchase (HP) is a type of car finance that covers the costs of used or new vehicles.
 If you find yourself unable to afford a new car upfront, this option enables you to drive away with your desired vehicle without the need to pay a substantial lump sum.

 HP allows you to pay for a car in instalments over a set period of time.
-You’ll typically pay a deposit to release the funds for leasing the car over the agreed term, then pay the lender back over time.
-At completion, a final one off payment is due.
-Meaning, you will then own the car outright.
+You’ll usually pay a deposit, then make fixed monthly payments over an agreed term.
+Once you make the final payment, you own the car outright.

 The Financial Conduct Authority (FCA) defines a discretionary commission arrangement (DCA) as an agreement between lenders and brokers that allowed brokers to adjust the interest rates offered to customers, often resulting in higher commissions for brokers when interest rates increased.
-While the FCA banned this practice in 2021, they are now conducting an industry-wide review to determine whether there has been widespread non-compliance with the relevant regulations, potentially leading to financial loss or harm to consumers.
-Read more about DCA here
+The FCA banned this practice in 2021.
+It has now confirmed a wider redress scheme for motor finance customers who were treated unfairly.
+Read more about DCA here.

 PCP is the most prevalent financial product in the market.
 Dealers use PCP finance to draw in people who want to change their car every few years.